Smpsnseun/pdsnd_github/README.md

 https://github.com/junolee https://www.linkedin.com/in/junoleelj

-The data for all 3 cities that is used in this project can be accessed through the link mentioned below :

-### City Data The link for commit message style reference for this project is given below :
+### The link for commit message style reference for this project is given below :

 https://udacity.github.io/git-styleguide/